klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§6.
 Disposition of improper appeal.**

-Except as provided in §3, Rule 122 regarding appeals in criminal cases where the penalty imposed is death, reclusion perpetua or life imprisonment, an appeal taken to the Supreme Court by notice of appeal shall be dismissed.
+Except as provided in Section 3, Rule 122 regarding appeals in criminal cases where the penalty imposed is death, reclusion perpetua or life imprisonment, an appeal taken to the Supreme Court by notice of appeal shall be dismissed.

 An appeal by *certiorari* taken to the Supreme Court from the Regional Trial Court submitting issues of fact may be referred to the Court of Appeals for decision or appropriate action.
 The determination of the Supreme Court on whether or not issues of fact are involved shall be final.